SUGGESTED PROPOSAL TOPICS

 To learn more about PechaKucha and view examples of 20x20 presentations, please visit www.pechakucha.com.

-Proposals that are selected as presentations for CHA's annual Assembly or other programs will be evaluated based on the criteria listed below.
+Proposals that are selected for CHA's Assembly or other programming will be evaluated based on the criteria listed below.
 Preference may be given to proposals submitted by or in collaboration with CHA-member organizations.

 - Demonstration of Catholic identity